-Thursday, September 28, 2023, at 7:00 PM, in the Matthew Thornton Room

-Call to Order

-- 4 Chairman Rothhaus called the meeting to order at 7:02 pm.
-Present at the meeting were Chairman Rothhaus, - 5 Vice Chair Harrington, Councilor Hunter, Councilor Koenig, Councilor M. Murphy, Councilor N. Murphy, - and Town Manager Paul Micali.
+Thursday, September 28, 2023, at 7:00 PM, in the Matthew Thornton Room Call to Order Chairman Rothhaus called the meeting to order at 7:02 pm.
+Present at the meeting were Chairman Rothhaus, Vice Chair Harrington, Councilor Hunter, Councilor Koenig, Councilor M. Murphy, Councilor N. Murphy, and Town Manager Paul Micali.
 Councilor Healey was excused.
+Pledge of Allegiance Chairman Rothhaus led the Pledge of Allegiance.